nico/llvm-project-20170507/README.md

 - hook up lit / tests
 - monorepro "projects to build" selection mechanism
 - actual compiler flags, debug/release, asserts on/off, ...
-- optimized tablegen in debug builds
+- optimized tablegen in debug builds (having an `add_tablegen` template might make sense now that there's llvm-tblgen and clang-tblgen)
 - make tablegen() write nothing if the output didn't change
 - describe how to get or build a gn binary
 - configure step equivalent.
 For now,